 Visiting a major winery such as Venetsanos, will provide you with a beautiful setting to learn more about local wines.
 For a more in depth knowledge of Santorini’s history, head over to the Santorini wine museum of Koutsoyannopoulos.

 Another wine and dine experience is an authentic Santorinian dinner at a local tavern such as Anemoloos in Exo Gonia village where you can try eggplant dip (metizanosalata) sprinkled with cheese, beans in red sauce, rustic bread, and crispy cheese pies with pastourma.

 Kayaking: numerous hidden caves and cliffs around the Akrotiri Archeological site allow for an exciting and unique kayaking adventure.

 Hiking: with several scenic routes for hiking and trekking, you will have the chance to experience some truly remarkable vistas as you go along.
 One popular hiking trail from Fira to Oia is between 3-5 hours hike, leading you through the volcanic caldera and an array of picturesque whitewashed houses and traditional villages (Fira, Firostefani, Imerovigli, and Oia).

 For a walking tour that is off the beaten track, try Santorini walking tours and get to explore the lesser known villages of Pyrgos and Emporio.

-Bespoke tours: Santorini Urban adventures offer you the chance to customize your own tour, so that you get the most tailored experience, according to you preferences.
+Bespoke tours: Santorini Local adventures offer you the chance to customize your own tour, so that you get the most tailored experience, according to you preferences.
 One idea is to combine exploring and tasting; walk through Oia, and taste wine and local treats along the way before ending your tour at a great little local taverna in Ammoudi bay.